ImpervaPS/Training/Sonar Training 2023.md

 Then restart service
 `systemctl restart sonard`

-insert some data into mongodb
+Insert some data into mongodb and run some basic queries.
 ```
 use training;
 db.inventory.insertMany([